 This option lets you withdraw money from your pension pot in one or more cash lump sums.
-You can take some of your pension pot as a cash lump sum and leave the remaining fund invested until you need it.
-After that, you can take a further cash lump sum at a later date, or convert the remaining fund into a regular income.
-It's worth considering whether a partial cash lump sum is the most tax-efficient way of taking your pension.
+You can take some of your pension pot as a cash lump sum and leave the remaining invested until you need it.
+After that, you can take a further cash lump sum at a later date, or convert the remaining pot into a regular income.
+It's worth considering whether a partial cash lump sum is the most taxefficient way of taking your pension.
 Although 25% of the cash lump sum is tax free, any balance is taxed as income at your marginal rate of income tax (this is the rate of tax paid on the next pound earned), which may put you in a higher tax bracket.

-Taking a small pots lump sum
+Taking a small pot lump sum

-If you're eliqible, this option lets you take an entire pension arrangement as a lump sum if it's worth £10,000 or less.
-You can do this a maximum of three times from personal pension type arrangements.
-There's no limit on the number of small pots you can take from occupational pension schemes.
-Small pot lump sums are designed to help people with smaller pension pots get better value from their pension savings.
-Instead of having to buy a low-value annuity which would only provide a small income, you can take up to £30,000 in cash lump sum payments (three payments of £10,000) from personal pensions.
-With each cash lump sum payment you get 25% tax free, and the remaining 75% is taxed as income.
+If you have a pension pot of £10,000 or less, you can take this as a cash lump sum under the small pot payment rules.
+As with other lump sum payments, usually you'll receive 25% tax free from each small pot, with the remaining 75% subject to income tax.
+You can take a maximum of three payments from contract-based pension arrangements (such as group personal pensions) over your lifetime.
 As the cash lump sum payment is classed as income, taking this option may put you in a higher tax bracket.
 If you're still contributing to a pension, taking a small pot lump sum won't, unlike some other options, trigger the money purchase annual allowance.
-The tax-free element of a small pot lump sum does not reduce your available LSA or LSDBA.
-This could be useful if you are close to, or have exceeded, your LSA or LSDBA limit.
+The tax-free element of a small pot lump sum doesn't reduce your available LSA or LSDBA.
+This could be useful if you're close to, or have exceeded, your LSA or LSDBA limit.